"Nov. 6, 2012 -- The FDA has approved Pfizer's Xeljanz (tofacitinib), a first-of-its-kind treatment for rheumatoid arthritis.

 Dosage is based on your medical condition and response to treatment.

 Do not shake this medication.
 Before using, check this product visually for particles or discoloration.
 If either is present, do not use the liquid.
-Let the medication warm to room temperature for 60 to 90 minutes before injecting it.
+Let the medication warm to room temperature for 30 minutes before injecting it.

 Before injecting each dose, clean the injection site with rubbing alcohol.
 It is important to change the location of the injection site daily to avoid problem areas under the skin.
 Do not inject this medication in an area that is tender, red, bruised, or hard or which has scars or stretch marks.